2012 Accomplishments Report

-The Ohio State University’s cancer program, embodied in both our Comprehensive Cancer Center and the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James), is working to create a cancer-free world, one person, one discovery at a time.
+The Ohio State University’s cancer program, embodied in both our OSUCCC and The James, is working to create a cancer-free world, one person, one discovery at a time.
 We strive to eradicate cancer by integrating groundbreaking research with personalized patient care and excellence in education.

-This report offers a glance at some of our most notable achievements and activities of the past year as we continued pursuing our vision of a cancer-free world.
+This report offers a look at some of our most notable achievements and activities of 2012 in our continuing pursuit of a world without cancer.

 From the Director/CEO

-Much of this vital work goes unseen, but there are also plainly visible signs of our progress, not the least of which has been the rise of steel beams for our new 276-bed James Cancer Hospital and Solove Research Institute, which is targeted for completion in 2014.
-The design of this facility will allow for close interaction among researchers, clinicians and educators, hastening the process of discovery and treatment.
+Among the major attractions at Ohio State for our new recruits are our outstanding facilities, including the new James Cancer Hospital and Solove Research Institute that is under construction and targeted for completion in 2014.
+The design of this visionary hospital will allow for much closer interaction among researchers, clinicians and educators, accelerating discovery and science-based cancer treatment.

 Michael A. Caligiuri, MD